unbeGames/Unbe.Algebra/README.md

 While C# have a very performant VectorX* classes that use SIMD, they have an object-oriented API and only support float type.

 ### Why not Unity.Mathematics then?
 While it is great, but it was built for using with Burst only.
 The performance is not great when compiled using NET.
-It also have a restrictive license.
+It also has a restrictive license.

 ### When to use?
 If you are brave enough to use a library in a very early stage of development and prefer HLSL-syntax for your math or want to use vectors and matrices not only of float type.